 The notion of logical inches is indeed about approximate actual size on the screen — this is generally the ballpark size of our screens, used as an attempt to approximate actual size of text fonts (inches) on the screen (pixels).
 So there is also an alternate meaning — that if you scan any object (say a postage stamp or a postcard) at about 72 to 96 dpi, then you will create an appropriate number of pixels (72 to 96 pixels per inch of object) so that the image will also appear at near actual size (inches) on many common screen sizes.
 Scan one inch at say 75 dpi, and you will create 75 pixels, which will cover about one inch on many screens, more or less (the screen only shows pixels).
 It won't be very accurate, but it also won't be too far wrong.
 In the ballpark.

-For example, the smallest image on previous page, scanned at 72 dpi (the small fourth image) appears there at roughly original 35 mm film size (depending on your screen size — it will appear at different sizes on different computer screens).
-But if this is not the size image you wanted (and most likely it is not), then 72 dpi is simply the wrong concept.
+For example, the smallest image on previous page, scanned at 72 dpi (repeated here) appears at roughly original 35 mm film size (depending on your screen size — it will appear at different sizes on different computer screens).
+But if this is not the size image you wanted (and most likely it is not), then 72 dpi is simply the wrong scanning concept.
 It simply doesn't work that way.
 Even if you did imagine you wanted original size, there simply is no concept of original size on the video screen, because the screen sizes all vary, from a handheld cell phone to the largest wall-mounted TV screen.